FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 See also [writing review guidelines](https://github.com/FredHutch/VISC-Documentation/tree/main/Writing_Reviewing/writing_reviewing_guidelines.md)

-- [ ] All necessary source files are pushed to the repo and the latest version of the report has been compiled without errors
+- [ ] The latest version of the report has been compiled to both PDF and Word without errors
-    - [ ] Unrelated or unnescessary files aren't included (e.g. Latex .toc files)
+    - [ ] I've opened and reviewed the compiled PDF document
-    - [ ] I've opened and checked compiled documents (.pdf, .docx)
+    - [ ] I've opened and reviewed the compiled Word document
-- [ ] There are no Markdown/pandoc/Latex errors
+- [ ] There are no obvious Markdown/pandoc/Latex errors
     - [ ] No broken references (?? or ???) in the text (Use find: “??”)
-    - [ ] There are no blank pages
+    - [ ] No blank pages
     - [ ] Page x out of y is correct (sometimes y is wrong)
-- Appropriate versions of R packages are used
+- [ ] The reproducibility tables look correct
     - [ ] The reproducibility tables do not include `NA`, local installations, or unnescessary packages
     - [ ] The most recent versions (note: not the development versions) of VISCtemplates and VISCfunctions are used
-    - [ ] If renv is used, I have run `renv::status()` and resolved any issues
 - [ ] The report text, including figure and table captions, follows VISC conventions (refer to the [writing guidelines](https://github.com/FredHutch/VISC-Documentation/tree/main/Writing_Reviewing) as needed)
     - [ ] The sample type is accurate (e.g., serum, plasma, PBMC)
     - [ ] Objectives follow the SAP and study protocol